 That uncertainty is the result of the bonding relationship between a sensation and action that the reality-possibility neural recursion mediates and as the diagram shows.
 A neural quantum is the basic particle that binds our mind and all minds, like hydrogen is bound to the sun by gravity, like the stars are bound to a galaxy, like the galaxies are bound to the universe, a neural quantum is the fundamental particle of our neural universe, our mind.

-Some portion of the integration of all neural particles with sensation and action is what we call consciousness, neural packets.
+Some portion of the integration of all neural particles with sensation and action is what we call free choice, neural packets.
 The interaction of the packets of our neural recursion with the trajectories of our physical universe is what we call reality and is reminiscent of the mind-body duality of Descartes.
-However in this neural recursion our consciousness is not a different object, a mind, but rather a complementary form of reality and therefore the mind does not really exist separately from the body or physical universe.
+However in this neural recursion our free choice is not a different object, a mind, but rather a complementary form of reality and therefore the mind does not really exist separately from the body or physical universe.

 In fact, the same quantum equation is the basis of both complements.
 The organization of our neural universe and its plasticity, its ability to restructure itself with recursion, represents our mind.
 In effect, each of us carries our own universe around with us and the choices we make and the actions we choose alter that neural universe along with our physical universe.

 It is no mistake that this diagram resembles those of particle physics, so-called Feynman diagrams.
 Correspondingly, there is a Schrödinger equation that follows directly from that diagram.
-This quantum of consciousness represents mathematically the connection or nexus between the physical universe and the complementary neural universe.
+This quantum of free choice free choice represents mathematically the connection or nexus between the physical universe and the complementary neural universe.

 This equation represents the binding of a neural quantum as a matter defect, mR, just as the Rydberg energy is the binding energy of the hydrogen atom and the gravitational Rydberg energy is the binding energy of gravitational force.